Azure/caf-terraform-landingzones-accelerator/configuration/sandpit/README.md

 Assumptions:

-- Sandpit environment does not have pipelines and is meant to be run locally.
+- Sandpit environment is meant to be run locally and could optionally be run within Azure DevOps pipelines.
-- Sandpit environment implements diagnostics and logs
+- Sandpit environment implements diagnostics and logs for every solution deployed.
-- Sandpit environment implements rudimentary RBAC model
+- Sandpit environment implements rudimentary RBAC model.
 - All resources are provisioned in the same subscription.

 ## Deploying a sandpit environment